The Stiff Leg Deadlift Alternative That Works Even Better (& 18 Others)

 Unlike squats and deadlifts, which are natural movements, the belt squat is not but the advantage of using this device is that it strengthens the legs and hips and places little stress on the back.

 It is excellent for individuals with hip pain when they squat or those suffering from injuries, and it can be seen as a variation like the smith machine where it’s not as beneficial, but it’s still an excellent movement.
-And for those wondering “are smith machines bad?”, the answer is not really and just like the belt squat, it has it’s place.
+For those questioning the use of Smith machines, they aren’t bad; like the belt squat, they have their place in a workout routine.

 The belt squat is great for adding variation to a training regimen and can help individuals and squat and deadlift the same day with the belt squat being a perfect substitute that’s less fatiguing.